adamldavis/groocss/README.md

 - Added [Gradle Plugin](https://plugins.gradle.org/plugin/org.groocss.groocss-gradle-plugin)
 - Some measurement values are validated (for example, passing 10.deg to maxWidth will throw an AssertionError).

+## New in 0.8.x

+- New "styles" method for created unattached styles (re: issue #3)
+- Added varieties of convert and process that take String, In/OutputStreams, and Reader/PrintWriter (re: issue #2)
+- Added limited support for using spaces and ~ syntax in Selector definition (limited to two elements)

 ## Using Gradle with Plugin

 Using Gradle 2.1 or later, you simply apply the plugin, provide any optional configuration, and provide a list of files to convert.